Scriptural Principles of Self-Defense

 "But I tell you not to resist an evil person.
 But whoever slaps you on your right cheek, turn the other to him also."

 This verse is not telling us that self-defense is unlawful or immoral.
-This verse speaks of a personal offense that falls short of a deadly threat.
+This verse speaks of a personal offense that falls short of a deadly threat or bodily harm.
 Deadly force is not to be used in the defense of life if a deadly threat is not present.
-It might be helpful to note, too, that those who wish to turn this verse into an argument for pacifism may not be willing to follow the next verse themselves.
-"And if any man will sue thee at the law, and take away thy coat, let him have thy cloak also."
 It is clear from the context that we aren't dealing with life-ending offenses.
 Commentary

 "But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you."

 Because we recognize the image of God in man, because God has created man, we are called to love our enemies and not hate them or seek to harm them.
 Commentators point out that we are not to seek revenge but to bless those who hate us.
 This is not speaking to the defense of life from an imminent threat, but to our attitude toward personal antagonists.
 An important principle of scriptural interpretation is that scripture interprets scripture, and that clear passages help us to rightly understand the less clear.
 When there are clear passages allowing the defense of life such as in Exodus 22:2-3, we should not then set a passage like this one against it.
 Commentary

 John 18:10-11 (also Matthew 26:51-52)